hegongshan/gekkofs_fuse/README.md

 Once it is enabled, `--dbbackend` option will be functional.

 ### Stats
+Stats from each server are written to the file specified with `--output-stats <FILE>`.
+Collection is done with two separate flags `--enable-collection` and `--enable-chunkstats`.
+For normal and extended chunk stats.
+The extended chunk stats stores each chunk acccess.
-Pushing stats to Prometheus is enabled with the `-DGKFS_ENABLE_PROMETHEUS` and the setup of the `--output-stats <FILE>`.
+Pushing stats to Prometheus is enabled with the `-DGKFS_ENABLE_PROMETHEUS` and the flag `--enable-prometheus`.
+We are using a push model.
-Without the last one, the push to the gateway is disabled.
-Stats for each chunk (read-write access) can be enabled with `-DGKFS_CHUNK_STATS`.
-The server will store file/chunk number stats.

 ### Acknowledgment